Unity-Technologies/com.unity.probuilder/README.md

 1. Create a new package version in the [Asset Publisher Portal](https://publisher.assetstore.unity3d.com)
 2. For each Unity version in `bin/projects` open Unity and upload the ProCore folder.
-3. Update the changelog and version in the Publisher Portal and subim
+3. Update the changelog and version in the Publisher Portal and submit.

 ### Building ProBuilder to a UnityPackage